antonskr/react-mouse-acceleration/README.md

 - `verticalAcceleration`: Represents the acceleration of the vertical mouse movement.
 - `horizontalAcceleration`: Represents the acceleration of the horizontal mouse movement.

+Using the values `speed`, `verticalSpeed`, and `horizontalSpeed` for animations is recommended because they provide smooth and consistent values of mouse speed.
+These values can be used to create smooth animations that respond to the user's mouse movements.
+Additionally, using mouse speed instead of raw mouse coordinates allows for more control over the animation speed and direction based on the user's input.

 ## License

 MIT